senthilmohith/Siva/readme.txt

-#this is test file for GIT commands
+#this is dev1 test file for GIT commands to check

+#added new line for stash